-[Dorcas's mother and father had been killed i n East St. Louis during the 1917 race riots there.
+[Dorcas's mother and father had been killed in East St. Louis during the 1917 race riots there.
 The mother's New York City sister, Alice, took Dorcus in.]

-Alice stood for three hours on Fifth Avenue listening to drums saying what the marchers could not.
-What was possible to say on that rather pleasant July day, was in print -- a banner repeating some promises from the Declaration of Independence.
+Alice stood for three hours on Fifth Avenue listening to drums Munching Men saying what the marchers could not.
+What was possible to say on that rather pleasant July day, was in print-a banner repeating some promises from the Declaration of Independence.
 But all that was meant came from the drums.
 The men were so beautiful, so coldly quiet; built, it seemed to her, by the rolling, the muted, embrace of the drums.
 Time altered during the march; it was as though she stood there for weeks, looking in each and every face that passed.
-Days passed, nights too. and still she stood there and staring into It must have with the hand of the little girl Dorcus in her own. been weeks that she stood there because when it was over, although the clock on the [tk] window said 4:00, her fingernails had three TTC - Drums and the Freezewy men weeks of growth.
+Days passed, nights too. and still she stood there with the hand of the little girl Dorcus in her own.
+It must have been weeks that she stood there because when it was over, although the clock on the [tk] window said 4:00, her fingernails had three weeks of growth.